Table of Contents

 - how or why an illness occurs or spreads

-- what treatments work best for an illness
+- what treatments might work best for an illness

 - how people behave or make decisions